bockmancheung/MyBlog/README.md

 # MyBlog

 Hi, welcome to my blog.
+My name is Bock Man and I'm an incoming freshman at UCLA.

 My thoughts are very roughly categorized.